From Hopf-Lax formula to optimal weak transfer plan: Weak transport on the line

-According to our hypothesis, we have $x\mapsto x-T(x)$ is non decreasing.
-Moreover, notice that $T$ is the monotone push forward from $\mu$ to $\nu$, we can apply theorem \ref{The:main}, and there exists a convex function $f$, such that
+According to our hypothesis, $x\mapsto T(x)-x$ is non-increasing.
+Moreover, notice that $T$ is the monotone rearrangement from $\mu$ to $\nu$, $T$ is non-decreasing.
+We can apply lemma \ref{The:main}, and there exists a closed proper convex function $f$ (thus lower semi-continuous), such that for all $x\in I$: